 Which is the best fresco cycle in Padua?

 If you’re short on time or money or simply not a hardcore art aficionado, you probably want to know which of the frescoes not to miss.
-I’d say definitely check out the Scrovegni Chapel and the Cathedral Baptistery, which to me where the most impressive frescoes, while my wife’s favourite was the Palazzo della Raggione.
+I’d say definitely check out the Scrovegni Chapel and the Cathedral Baptistery, which to me where the most impressive frescoes, while Stefanie’s favourite was the Palazzo della Raggione.
 Otherwise just have a look at the pictures above and find your own favourite.

 Guided Tours of Padua’s Fresco Cycles